HyperLegendZ/HyperLegendZ/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning Python
+- 🤔 I’m looking for help with breaking into the Technology/Computer Science Field
+- ⚡ Fun fact: I play basketball and support Milwaukee Bucks

 <!--
 **HyperLegendZ/HyperLegendZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.